-As described in Section 2, we initially sent a set of slides to the role models to assist them during the in-class intervention.
-The first slides (six in total) highlighted a few stylized facts about jobs in science and female underrepresentation in STEM careers, providing only limited information on employment conditions in such careers, and no information on wages.
-Starting on November 20, 2015, we sent six additional slides to 36 of the 56 role models.
-These new slides presented more detailed information regarding wage and employment gaps between STEM and non-STEM jobs, as well as differences between male and female students' choice of studies.
-The role models were free to integrate these slides into their final presentation or to only use them as a support.
+As described in Section 2, we initially sent a set of slides to the role models to assist them during the intervention.
+The first six slides highlighted some stylized facts about jobs in science and female under-representation in STEM careers, but gave only limited information on employment conditions in such careers, and no information on salaries.
+Starting on 20 November 2015, we sent six additional slides to 36 of the 56 role models, with more detailed information regarding wage and employment gaps between STEM and